i-TegoDocumentationAuthentification > OpenID Connect OAuth Server dedicated > Discover

 OIDC and Single Page Applications : Example of a Beautiful Masquerade !
 Incompetence or deliberate lying ?

-publié le par i-Tego WM
+publié le par DnC

 A Single Page Application (SPA) is a web application that loads a single HTML page from the web server and then dynamically updates it in response to user interaction and other events.